Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/taxonomy-api.md

 ???code-example "Example: Create an event type (click to expand)"

-    This example creates the event type "Onboarding Start" with the category "Onoboarding" and a description of "My new onboarding event".
+    This example creates the event type "Onboarding Start" with the category "Onboarding" and a description of "My new onboarding event".

     === "cURL"